 This is a new section of our SEO reports as of 2023.
-The statistics in this section are the same as Total Traffic, with a twist.
-This section shows you these stats for the country that visited your website the most that month.
-If the heading says Canada, then you had mostly Canadian visitors!
+The statistics in this section are the same as the Total Traffic section, with a twist.
+This section shows you these stats for the visitors that came to your website from a Google Search result.

 Traffic Info (Medium)

 The section about the traffic medium gives us an overview of where visitors came from.
-There are usually only 3 lines in this section which show the percentage of your total visitors that arrived via each source.
+The number of sources can vary, but they're well defined and show the percentage of your total visitors that arrived via each source.
 Typically you'll see these three types of traffic:

 Direct traffic usually comes from a couple of places.
 First, when a person types your domain name (ex. silverservers.com) directly into their browser’s address bar, that counts as +1 visit.
 Second, if someone clicks on a link to your site from a non-web-based email program like Outlook, that counts here too.